Contomo/klipper_tc_automatic_offset_calibration/README.md

 ```
 TC_ADJUST_OFFSET TOOL=3 AXIS=Y AMOUNT=-0.10
 ```
-This will shift the Y offset towards the left by 0.10mm.
+This will shift the Y offset towards the front by 0.10mm.
 If the tool is currently printing, the offset will be adjusted immediately.

 ## G-code Offset Adjustment tips: